The MneExperiment Pipeline

 to use FreeSurfer surfaces in which the two hemispheres are unconnected.
 By

-, this default connectivity can be
+setting adjacency='link-midline', this default adjacency can be

 modified so that the midline gyri of the two hemispheres get linked at sources